nitaybz/homebridge-sensibo-ac/README.md

 ### Disabling AC modes

-If desired, you can choose to hide AC modes from the Apple Home app, preventing you from changing the unit to that mode.
+If desired, you can choose to hide AC modes from the Home app, preventing you from changing the unit to that mode.

 To disable a mode, add `"modesToExclude": ["MODE_TO_HIDE","ANOTHER_MODE_TO_HIDE"]` to your config.
 Valid values are: `AUTO, COOL, DRY, FAN & HEAT`.